FoundationDB/fdb-kubernetes-operator/e2e/README.md

 - [test_operator_stress](./test_operator_stress)

 e.g. these tests will be used to qualify a new release.
+You can run all tests with `make -kj -C e2e run`

 ## How to debug failed PR tests